I am a crafter through and through. A good chunk of my spending money goes to new culinary tools and fun craft stuff that my daughters and I can do.

 I like that we get to see the before and after.
 For the full details, check out Inspiration & Realization.

 19. Heart Patches

 When looking up ideas for this post, I keep coming across how to make elbow patches.
-I guess it is a simple, cute way to upcycle your sweater or long sleeve t-shirt and make it just a hint cuter.
-It also allows you to do as the model did here and change up the color of your pants without people questioning why they don't match.
+I guess it is a simple, cute way to upcycle old clothes such as your sweater or long sleeve t-shirt and make it just a hint cuter.
+It also allows you to do as the model did here and change up the color of your pants without people questioning why they don’t match.

 20. Onesie to T-shirt

 My first thought here was an extension of the clothing’s life- for whatever reason you chose.
 Maybe you really like the onesie, maybe you are trying to save money, maybe both.
 But then I thought about two-year-olds and potty training.
 When you are potty training, it’s important to not have to unbutton those snaps and that is is the perfect reason to make a onesie a T-shirt.
 Plus I like the addition of the ruffles and extra flowers that ruffles and stuff did to upcycle old clothes.
 Tops!